-If you yourself fly across borders, you must enquire at the airfields about the applicable customs regulations for arrivals and departures.
+If you carry out your own cross-border flights, you must enquire at the airfields about the applicable customs regulations for arrivals and departures.

 Download the official FOCBS application and clear your goods with peace of mind before crossing the border.
 More

-Airfields, Customs Categories, Customs Contact Addresses (PDF, 755 kB, 22.04.2022)(for smartphones and tablets the Adobe Reader App is required)
+Airfields, Customs Categories, Customs Contact Addresses (PDF, 1 MB, 21.10.2022)(for smartphones and tablets the Adobe Reader App is required)

-You may fly directly to a category D airfield in the following cases:
+You may fly directly to a category D airfield if the following prerequisites are met:

 Customs clearance using QuickZoll must have taken place before landing.

 An item – the aircraft – is always imported in the case of maintenance or repair work.
-This means that maintenance and repair work (including fitted new materials) costing more than CHF 300 is always subject to VAT, regardless of how many people are in the aircraft.
-See also Other examples of how the tax-free limit is applied for more than one person.
+This means that maintenance and repair work (including fitted new materials) costing more than CHF 300 is always subject to VAT, regardless of how many people are on the aircraft.
+See also the examples of how the tax-free limit is applied in the case of several people.
 If you use an app for your declaration (see QuickZoll) and declare goods for several people, you thus have to enter the corresponding value a second time under "Re-enter each item with a net value of over CHF 300 here".

-You have to add the invoice number and upload the invoice for maintenance or repair work in QuickZoll.
-In the absence of a definitive invoice, you must use a customs airfield (categories A to C).
+In QuickZoll, you have to add the invoice number and upload the invoice for maintenance or repair work.
+In the absence of a final invoice, you must use a customs airfield (categories A to C).

-You need to note the number of the QuickZoll receipt in the technical files or corresponding documents.
+You need to enter the number of the QuickZoll receipt in the technical files or corresponding documents.
 In addition, have the receipt sent to you by email and retain it.

 Depending on the authorisation requirements, the completed and signed form must be sent to the airfield manager or to the customs control office.